Ultimate Guide to Malformed Teeth

 The Development of Normal Teeth

-According to Colgate, most people experience their baby teeth falling out when they are six years of age or older.
+According to Colgate®, most people experience their baby teeth falling out when they are six years of age or older.
 As such, the permanent teeth that replace the baby teeth are sometimes called “six-year molars.”
-However, during the odontogenic process, which is the term for the development of teeth, problems can arise that may or may not have even been evident prior to the permanent teeth erupting.
+However, during the odontogenic process, which is the term for the development of teeth, problems can arise that may or may not have even been evident before the permanent teeth erupting.

 The American Dental Association notes that tooth eruption occurs when approximately 20 baby teeth are replaced by 32 or more permanent teeth, with each set of teeth split evenly between the upper jaw and lower jaw.
 While many individuals experience normally shaped teeth – from the "front teeth" consisting of central incisors and lateral incisors – to canine teeth, wisdom teeth, and second premolars – others discover problems.